zilliztech/zdoc/reference/api/python/python/MilvusClient/MilvusClient-Client/Client-MilvusClient.md

 # MilvusClient

-A __MilvusClient__ instance represents a python client that connects to a specific Zilliz Cloud cluster.
+A __MilvusClient__ instance represents a Python client that connects to a specific Zilliz Cloud cluster.

 ```python
 pymilvus.MilvusClient